 Contesting a speeding ticket

 If you disagree with your speeding charge you do have the right to contest it.
-However, a fine is unlikely to be overturned unless you can prove one of the following:
+To overturn a fine, you have to prove one of the following.

 - There was no proper notice of the speed limit.